AvolitesLtd/TitanManual/websitev2/versioned_docs/version-14.0/timelines/creating-a-timeline.md

 If you are programming a show where you have been given a list of timecodes for each cue point, you can enter the triggers manually at those specific times.

-1. Press <Keys.HardKey>Record</Keys.HardKey>, <Keys.SoftKey>Timeline</Keys.SoftKey>, then the **Select button** of the fader where you want to store the timeline.
+1. Press <Keys.HardKey>Record</Keys.HardKey>, <Keys.SoftKey>Timeline</Keys.SoftKey>, then the <strong>Select button</strong> of the fader where you want to store the timeline.
 The Timeline View window will automatically open.

 2. Press the <Keys.ContextKey>+</Keys.ContextKey> button at the bottom of the timeline tracks.

     ![Timeline add trigger window](/docs/images/Timeline-Add-Item.png)

 3. Select the type of trigger you want to add.
-    - **New Playback** will create a playback from the current programmer contents and trigger it at 100% for 2 seconds then off.
+    - <strong>New Playback</strong> will create a playback from the current programmer contents and trigger it at 100% for 2 seconds then off.
-    - **Existing Playback** lets you select a playback you've programmed previously, and inserts it at 100% for 2 seconds then off.
+    - <strong>Existing Playback</strong> lets you select a playback you've programmed previously, and inserts it at 100% for 2 seconds then off.
-    - **Set Level** inserts a trigger to set an existing playback to a specified level.
+    - <strong>Set Level</strong> inserts a trigger to set an existing playback to a specified level.
     - See the [Triggers](../timelines.md#triggers) section for details of the other types of trigger.

-4. If you are using an existing playback, press the **Select** button of the playback you want to fire.
-(You can skip step 3 and just select a playback straight after pressing the <Keys.ContextKey>+</Keys.ContextKey> button - Titan will behave as if you pressed **Existing Playback**.)
+4. If you are using an existing playback, press the <strong>Select</strong> button of the playback you want to fire.
+(You can skip step 3 and just select a playback straight after pressing the <Keys.ContextKey>+</Keys.ContextKey> button - Titan will behave as if you pressed <strong>Existing Playback</strong>.)

 5. Set the time you want the trigger to fire at.
 There are several ways to do this:
     - Type in the time using the <Keys.SoftKey>Reference at hh:mm:ss.fff </Keys.SoftKey> softkey and press <Keys.HardKey>Enter</Keys.HardKey>.
 Use the <Keys.HardKey>.</Keys.HardKey> button as a separator, for example typing "1 .
 05" will enter 00:01:05:000 or "2 .
 2 .
 20" will enter 02:02:20.00.
 You can also use the arrow buttons to move between fields in the time display.